jfbouzereau/explorer/README.md

 The Explorer is written in javascript and built with [electron](http://electron.atom.io),

-Pre-built binaries for OSX and Windows can be downloaded from [the release page](https://github.com/jfbouzereau/explorer/releases).
+Pre-built binaries for OSX and Windows can be downloaded from [the release page](https://github.com/jfbouzereau/explorer/releases), then double-click the Explorer application.

 For Linux, download [electron](https://github.com/atom/electron/releases), download the source of the Data Explorer from [the release page](https://github.com/jfbouzereau/explorer/releases) and copy the app folder into electron/resources.